here. Once in Angell Hall, take the elevators to the 5th floor and we will direct you to the roof, which is where the Observatory is located.

 Click here to learn more about getting to us!

-Open Houses scheduled for Summer 2014 (Note that the last planetarium show will start ~40 min before the end of the open house)
+Open Houses scheduled for Winter 2015 (Note that the last planetarium show will start ~40 min before the end of the open house)

 Please note that dates are subject to change.